kev-fung/Flowrate-Data-Explorer/mlflowrate/README.md

 2. DataSets
 3. Explore

+### WorkFlow Module
-The data management parent module: WorkFlow, controls the flow of data between these three modules.
+The data management parent module: **WorkFlow**, controls the flow of data between these three modules.
-Users can use:    WorkFlow.status()    to check the stage in the pipeline they're at.
+Users can use:    `WorkFlow.status()`    to check the stage in the pipeline they're at.
-The    WorkFlow.nextphase()    method enables user progression onto the next stage.
+The    `WorkFlow.nextphase()`    method enables user progression onto the next stage.

 Users must import the data first as a Spark DataFrame: The original file types should be converted to .csv files, then use the Spark API to import the csv file as a Spark dataframe.

-We assume timeseries data given the nature of predicting flow rates: all date columns must be renamed as "datetime" for the software to work!
+We assume timeseries data given the nature of predicting flow rates: all date columns must be renamed as **"datetime"** for the software to work!

 After importing the csv files as Spark DataFrames, to start using mlflowrate, one must name each data and collect them into a dictionary.
 This is then passed into an instantiation of a WorkFlow object:

     datas = {data1: Spark DataFrame, data2: Spark DataFrame}
     pipeline = WorkFlow(datas)

-Finally, the user can now progress onto the 3 data science stages: Check the user documentations for the features!
+Finally, the user can now progress onto the 3 data science stages, for example:

+    pipeline.integrate.cleandata()
+    pipeline.integrate.organise()

+    pipeline.nextphase()

+    pipeline.datasets.makeset()
+    pipeline.datasets.correlation()

+**Check the user documentations for the features and descriptions!**

 ### Things to note: